-Archived data (in paper and electronic form), described in chapter 5.5.1, and are retained for the period of 20 years.
+Archived data (in paper and electronic form), described in chapter 5.5.1, and are retained for the period of 20 years (does not apply to video records obtained in the process of remote identity verification).
 After expiration of the declared retention period, archived data may be destroyed.
 In the case of key and certification erasure, according with the internal procedure.